20tab/UnrealEnginePython/tutorials/WritingAColladaFactoryWithPython.md

 If this is your first experience with the Unreal Engine Python plugin, this link is a good place to start: https://github.com/20tab/UnrealEnginePython/blob/master/tutorials/PlottingGraphsWithMatplotlibAndUnrealEnginePython.md#installing-the-python-plugin

-The objective is to instruct the editor to import .dae (collada) files as static meshes., by building a new Factory.
+The objective is to instruct the editor to import .dae (collada) files as static meshes, by building a new Factory.
 A Factory is a special class in Unreal Engine 4 allowing to create and import assets.
 There are factories for fbx's, wav's, images and all of the media files supported by UE4.

 You generally create new factories by subclassing the UFactory class in C++, but in this tutorial we will see how to subclass UE4 C++ classes in pure python.